 1. Understand the historical background

 Rock Art just didn’t sprout out of thin air!
-They have roots that constitute the ancient base of our knowledge.
-They are deep-rooted in the region’s pre-history and usually attempt to answer life’s big questions.
+Their roots begin at the ancient base of our knowledge.
+They are deep-rooted in the region’s pre-history that usually attempt to answer life’s big questions.
 So, study them!
 Collect regional anecdotes and myths and even look for their continuation nowadays (see Santa and ibex connection).
-Enter the ancients’ mind by understanding their world and thoughts.
-Their art reflects thoughts brewed together composing the world wanders into a visual scene.
+Enter the ancients’ minds and try to understand their world and thoughts.
+Their art reflects thoughts brewed together for a long time composing their world wanders into a visual scene.
 Each rock art hides a story that extends beyond your visual impression, so dig into its regional history and find it there!
 It will never be what you see at first sight, so ignore the misleading first impressions and dig deeper to unravel its true meaning.

 2. Classify your rock art

 Rock Art classification is essential in order to interpret symbols and aid you in deciphering the whole scene.
 Decoding the symbol role from a single rock art is futile.
 You need to have a comparison of many rock art utilizing the same symbol to understand its purpose.
 Combine similar rock art scenes or recurring patterns into categories.
 I found that repetitive symbols such as (sun, moon, boat, fish, ibex, weapon, … etc) or even complete scenes (creation, fertility, hunt .. etc) repeat in many scenes.
 Sometimes just grouping the symbols into one scene reveals its intent.
 Don’t look for any order in the scene, the symbols are scattered around and few scenes may overlap each other.
 I define rock art categories as scenes that represent a unique symbol arrangement that forms the artist’s intent.
 These reflect regional rituals or interpretations of natural phenomena.
 Listed here are the categories that I discovered in my deciphering efforts, click them to learn more: